-With two very long runways, and an estimated 15 million passengers served, Abu Dhabi International is hub for Etihad Airways, and is served by many other airlines, particularly Emirates, offering direct and connecting flights to all points of the globe.
+With two very long runways, and an estimated 16 million passengers served yearly, Abu Dhabi International is hub for Etihad Airways, and is served by many other airlines, particularly Emirates, offering direct and connecting flights to all points of the globe.

 New international flights: Currently Jetway operates 18 weekly direct flights to Mumbai.
 Kenya Airways offers 3 weekly flights to Nairobi.

 New Domestic Flights: RAK Airways offers domestic flights to Ras Al Khaimah (RKT) Airport, while Rotana Jet offers flights to Al Ain (AAN) Airport.

 Abu Dhabi Airport Hotel' (tel.
 971 (0)2 5757377; /fax 458) with 30 rooms & a small mosque is located inside Terminal 1 (right side, just after Departure Immigration Hall).
 Booking can be done at T1 or T2 ticket counters.
 Advantage: no need to go through passport control when transiting later to another flight.
 Disadvantage: no hourly rates & fills up quickly.

 The Premier Inn Hotel across from Terminal 3 has access to both Terminals 1 & 3, and offers meeting, entertainment & catering facilities.